 It was a good school in a beautiful location, on the edge of the South Downs.
 Unlike other prep schools of the era, it didn’t go in for corporal punishment.
 It did have the obligatory paedophile teacher, but most of us found he was easily spotted and resisted.
 And, in the classroom, even he was a good teacher, as were – in my memory – all of them.

 Except for William Seagrove himself.
 Because where the rest were good, he was truly exceptional.

 William Seagrove died in 1980.
-The notice announcing his memorial service didn’t mention his athletic career, only that he was the founder of Normansal School.
+The notice announcing his memorial service didn’t mention that he’d been an athlete, only that he was the founder of Normansal School.
 The school didn’t long outlive him; in 1981 it re-opened under new management as Chalvington House.
-And then the building itself was demolished in 2011.
+And then that closed, and the building itself was demolished in 2011.

 The odd thing is that I can’t remember hearing about his athletics career when I knew him.
 I’m sure the fact that he’d won two Olympic silver medals would have stuck with me had I been aware of it.
 Now I do know something about him, it seems rather splendid.

 Mind you, it almost makes me feel terribly old, to know that I was taught by a man who was already a war veteran by the time he won an Olympic medal 96 years ago.